thebitbucket123/mw_sample_downloader/README.md

 # mw_sample_downloader
-Simple python script to search for samples by hash on various malware repos and download a copy locally for analysis
+Simple python script to search for samples by hash on various malware repos and download a copy locally for analysis.
+Must give the script a path to a text file (for -f flag) with one hash per line of any combo of MD5, SHA1, or SHA256 hashes.

 Currently supports the following repos:
   - VirusSign